-Legal jargon is rampant and among the laws of the United States since the 19th Century alone there are over 50 legal definitions of American Indian or Native American.
-To make matters worse, each one of these definitions can be confusing when compared to another terms because there can be found many double-standards of each meaning.
+Legal jargon is rampant and among the laws of the United States since the 19th Century alone, there are over 50 legal definitions of American Indian or Native American.
+To make matters worse, each one of these definitions can be confusing when compared to another term because there can be found many double standards of each meaning.

-For example 2 Federal Laws give different views on who is Native American:
+For example, two Federal Laws give different views on who is Native American:

 The term ‘Indian Tribe' means any Indian tribe, band, nation, or other organized group or community, including any Alaska Native village or regional or village corporation as defined in or established pursuant to the Alaska Native Claims Settlement Act (85 Stat.
 688) (43 U.S.C.
 1601 et seq.), which is recognized as eligible for the special programs and services provided by the United States to Indians because of their status as Indians.

 The Indian Arts and Crafts Act of 1990 (P.L.
-101-644) sates that one is American Indian if they are part of a federal or state recognized tribe regardless of special programs by the U.S. for having status as Indian:
+101-644) states that one is American Indian if they are part of a federal or state-recognized tribe regardless of special programs by the U.S. for having status as Indian:

 Any Indian tribe, band, nation, Alaska Native village, or any organized group or community which is recognized as eligible for the special programs and services provided by the United States to Indians because of their status as Indians; or (2) Any Indian group that has been formally recognized as an Indian tribe by a State legislature or by a State commission or similar organization legislatively vested with State tribal recognition authority.

-Confused yet?
-Well it gets worse as The U.S. Department of the Interior (which governs the Bureau of Indians Affairs) explicitly states on its website about the Arts & Crafts Act that, “Under the Act, an Indian is defined as a member of any federally or State recognized Indian Tribe, or an individual certified as an Indian artisan by an Indian Tribe.”
+Well, it gets worse as The U.S. Department of the Interior (which governs the Bureau of Indians Affairs) explicitly states on its website about the Arts & Crafts Act that, “Under the Act, an Indian is defined as a member of any federally or State recognized Indian Tribe or an individual certified as an Indian artisan by an Indian Tribe.”

-That thus contradicts the Bureau of Indian Affairs that rule only BIA Federally Recognized Native Americans are real Native Americans and State Recognized Native Americans are not the real deal.
+That this contradicts the Bureau of Indian Affairs that rule only BIA Federally Recognized Native Americans are real Native Americans and State Recognized Native Americans are not the real deal.

-Many BIA Tribes also argue that State Recognized Tribes are not Native Americans.
+Many federally recognized tribes also argue that state-recognized tribes are not Native Americans.

 There are in reality 3 legal designations of Native America in the United States:

-1. Federally Recognized via the Bureau of Indian Affairs
+1. Federally Recognized Tribe via the Bureau of Indian Affairs

 These Tribes are recognized by the U.S. Congress and the BIA and receive certain benefits via the BIA for being Native American.
 This is done by some sort of continuous legal relationship binding (usually a treaty, executive order, etc.)